Mhdez221993/JavaScript/utilities.md

 ```

+## Binary Search
-## Binary Search: A searching algorithm that search for an element in a sorted array by repeately divind the search interval in half
+A searching algorithm that search for an element in a sorted array by repeately divind the search interval in half.
 arr = [11, 12, 22, 25, 34, 64, 90] and searching for the target value 34
 ```js